FrodeHus/instapull/README.md

   -h, --help            show this help message and exit -n NUM_FILES, --num-files NUM_FILES
-                        Set the max number of files to download (default: 12)
+                        Set the max number of files to download (default: 12) --videos              Download videos (default is to just download the video thumbnail) -a, --all             Download entire feed (ignores --num-files)

 ```